Harehills: 20th century

 After 1921, Montague Burton's established the largest textile factory in the world on Hudson Road, where 10,000 people worked, producing 3,000 suits a week; the factory had a large canteen.
 In the middle of the 20th century, Harehills had three cinemas, a roller rink and dance hall, all have closed since.
 To the south of Harehills, St James' Hospital grew out of a workhouse and industrial school particularly in the 1950s and 1960s.
 Following World War II, Greek Cypriots and Eastern European immigrants settled in Harehills; there has been a Lithuanian supermarket there since the 1970s.
 In the 1950s, invited workers arrived from the West Indies, particularly Saint Kitts, and in the 1960s, immigrants arrived from Pakistan and Bangladesh.
 The arrival of many people from the West Indies in the 1950s led to a growth of Pentecostal communities.
 The Greek community bought a former Methodist church on Harehills Avenue in 1966 and renovated it to make a church and accommodation for social and schooling activities, consecrating the church of The Three Hierarchs in 1985.
 Since World War II, the manufacturing industry in the area has declined to be replaced by small shops and restaurants reflecting the vibrant ethnic mix of the area.
-Many pubs have closed because of the change in population with many Muslims in the area; the Clock cinema has become a shop.
+Many pubs have closed because of the change in population with many Muslims in the area; the Clock cinema has become an ice cream parlour.

 In the 1970s and 1980s, the Fforde Grene pub hosted many gigs.
 In 1984, some terraced houses in the area around the roads "Sandhurst Terrace", "Dorset Road", "Dorset Mount" and "Dorset Avenue" appeared in the beginning of rock band Queen's music video for "I Want To Break Free".

+The Central Jamia Mosque or Leeds Islamic Centre, Spencer Place was designed by Finn & Downes Associates in 1997–2000, replacing the Chadssidishe Shul synagogue of 1934 whose hall still exists behind the mosque.